mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 * Latency;
 * The response time (uses from the SampleResult.class, needs to make aggregate report).

+## Important notes
+The plugin allows 5 errors happened one by one, then plugin will stop importing the results after that!
+See details in the logs.
+Counter will be refreshed at least you have 4 fails.
+This is protection to avoid OOM error.

+Pleas monitor the elapsed time of the data importing (see logs) to avoid issues with requests sending from JMeter.
+Pay attention on "Sending metrics performance tuning" chapter, see below.

 ## Compatibility
 The supported versions:
-* Java 11 - make sure that you have it.
+* Java 11 - make sure that you have it (its minimum version).
 * InfluxDB v2.0, see release notes: https://docs.influxdata.com/influxdb/v2.0/reference/release-notes/influxdb/  (1.8 is not supported)
-* JMeter 5.4.1 only (the previous supports 3.5)
+* JMeter 5.4.1 only.
+* The current board and plugin were tested on Grafana 8.2.3 and InfluxDB 2.0.9, JAVA 15.

 ## Deployment
 * Put '`jmeter-plugin-influxdb2-listener-<version>.jar`' file from [Releases](https://github.com/mderevyankoaqa/jmeter-influxdb2-listener-plugin/releases) to `~<JmeterPath<\lib\ext`;